dotnet/core-setup/Documentation/design-docs/host-startup-hook.md

 desired.

-Specifically, hostpolicy starts up coreclr and sets up a new AppDomain.
-It then invokes a private method in `System.Private.CoreLib`, which will call each `StartupHook.Initialize()` in turn synchronously.
+Specifically, hostpolicy starts up coreclr and sets up a new AppDomain, passing in the startup hook variable if it was set.
+Hostpolicy then asks the runtime to execute the main method.
+Just before the main method is called, the runtime will call a private method in `System.Private.CoreLib`, which will call each `StartupHook.Initialize()` in turn synchronously.
 This gives `StartupHook` a chance to set up new `AssemblyLoadContext`s, or register other callbacks.
-After all of the `Initialize()` methods return, control returns to hostpolicy, which then calls the main entry point of the app like usual.
+After all of the `Initialize()` methods return, the runtime calls the main entry point of the app like usual.

 Rather than forcing all configuration to be done through a single predefined API, this creates a place where such configuration could be